Putting on a Progress 1578:

 About the project

-Curious Spark has been awarded £98,000 by the National Lottery Heritage Fund to bring one of the most exciting periods in Norfolk and Suffolk’s history to life using cutting edge 360° immersive technology.
+In 2021 Curious Spark was awarded £98,000 by the National Lottery Heritage Fund to bring one of the most exciting periods in Norfolk and Suffolk’s history to life using cutting edge 360° immersive technology.

 On 11 July 1578, Queen Elizabeth I set off from her royal palace in Greenwich on her unique royal progress which would see an immense throng of people, including her royal household and foreign ambassadors, journey North.
 They travelled across East Anglia to her destination, Norwich, Norfolk.
 During this progress intriguing privy council meetings took place, magnificent feasts were enjoyed and iconographic pageantry was performed.
-This project will hone in on the pageantry, places and people of Suffolk and Norfolk.
-We will use original sources written during and shortly after the progress to create unique immersive experiences for audiences.
+The project honed in on the pageantry, places and people of Suffolk and Norfolk.
+We used original sources written during and shortly after the progress to create unique immersive experiences for audiences.

-Using virtual reality technology we are filming and producing 10 actor-led, historically placed-based, immersive room experiences embedded with hidden ‘hot spots’.
-Audiences will enter an Elizabethan world where they will bear witness to privy council conversations and royal entertainment; enlightening, emboldening and enhancing understanding of this fascinating age.
-You will be challenged to find several ‘hot spots’ to access links to delve deeper into the fascinating history of 1578.
+Using virtual reality technology we filmed and produced 10 actor-led, historically placed-based, immersive room experiences embedded with hidden ‘hot spots’.
+Audiences enter an Elizabethan world where they bear witness to privy council conversations and royal entertainment; enlightening, emboldening and enhancing understanding of this fascinating age.
+As the VR user you are challenged to find several ‘hot spots’ which, when gazed upon, initiate hidden images to appear encouraging audiences to further explore the fascinating history of 1578.

 Putting on a Progress 1578: Into the Unknown

 ‘Into the Unknown’ will focus on engagement with people who may not necessarily engage with heritage, but are curious to find out more about their locality in the past.